luke-moehlenbrock/filter-remap-processor/README.md

   - Note: The eviction callback is synchronous; it never blocks the LRU.
 The `forward` option creates async work; use with care.

 - `traces.span` / `traces.spanevent`:
   - Arrays of OTTL boolean expressions.
-When an expression evaluates to true for a span (or span event), that span is considered “sampled/dropped” for remapping purposes.
+When an expression evaluates to true for a span, that span is considered “sampled/dropped” for remapping purposes.
+  - Span events matching a spanevent condition will be dropped.
   - See examples below for common patterns.

 ### OTTL Filter Examples